-Once the ventilator is turned on, a selection dial with 12 Vt/BPM pre-set values (Shown in Figure 6) will be displayed on the screen.
+Once the ventilator is turned on, 3 Solid Silhouettes start-up figures (Shown in Figure 6) will be displayed on the screen representing Infant, Child and Adult patient sizes.
+Each size comes with pre-set parameters close to the patient's size to guide the user to select for instant start-up.
 This eliminates the need for a potentially long set up before starting ventilation.

-Start-up selection dial is used during start up only and are not active during ventilation.
+Start-up figures are used during start up only and are not active during ventilation.